Skip to content

 If your brand is strong enough, raising prices attracts better subscribers — not fewer.
 The progression:

-- Build anticipation through communication (“I’m investing more in my content and want to bring you along for what comes next”)
+3. Build anticipation: “I’m investing more in my content and want to bring you along”

 Brand Consistency: The Highest-Leverage Habit

-The most important thing, obviously, about personal branding is not the logo, the color palette, or the bio — it is the consistency that makes all of those elements accumulate meaning over time.
+The most important thing about personal branding is not the logo or the color palette or the bio.
+It’s the consistency that makes all of those elements accumulate meaning over time.

 Content Consistency

-Sooner or later, creators who post on a predictable schedule develop audiences that plan around their content.
+Creators who post on a predictable schedule develop audiences that plan around their content.
 Your audience should know when to expect new content from you.
-Disappearing for two weeks and then flooding feeds is the opposite of a brand strategy — it is the behavior of an account, not a brand.
+Disappearing for two weeks and then flooding feeds is the behavior of an account, not a brand.

 Aesthetic Consistency

-Do not reinvent your visual style every month.
-Natural evolution is appropriate — sudden, dramatic changes confuse your audience and erase the brand recognition you have been accumulating.
+Don’t reinvent your visual style every month.
+Natural evolution is appropriate — sudden, dramatic changes confuse your audience and erase the brand recognition you’ve been accumulating.
 When you feel the need to change, evolve rather than restart.

 Voice Consistency